915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 By default, Python source files are treated as encoded in UTF\-8\.
-In that encoding, characters of most languages in the world can be used simultaneously in string literals, identifiers and comments â although the standard library only uses ASCII characters for identifiers, a convention that any portable code should follow.
+In that encoding, characters of most languages in the world can be used simultaneously in string literals, identifiers and comments — although the standard library only uses ASCII characters for identifiers, a convention that any portable code should follow.
 To display all these characters properly, your editor must recognize that the file is UTF\-8, and it must use a font that supports all the